SamiSugs/PRISM_GEE/README.md

     -   The file names will be similar to above, but will not contain the month, only the year.
 3. Authenticate if necessary.

-### Slope and DEM
+### SlopeAndDEM.py

 These files would not be practical to download on the fly.
 Downloads a 30m x 30m resolution.

-1. Once the script is in Colab and a valid project name is entered, uncomment either line 59 for the DEM or line 62 for the slope (or both, if desired), and execute the code.
+1. Once a valid project name is entered, uncomment either line 59 for the DEM or line 62 for the slope (or both, if desired), and execute the code.
 2. Authenticate if necessary.
     -   File name will be DEM.tif for DEM, and Slope.tif for slope.

-Note: the slope is not a dataset that exists, it is computed using the DEM using a function in the gee package (ee.Terrain.products(DEM).select('slope')).
+Note: the slope is not a dataset that exists per se, it is computed using the DEM using a function in the gee package (ee.Terrain.products(DEM).select('slope')).
 See Google's documentation for more.